 On February 28, 2007, the Company, through its wholly-owned US subsidiary SJ Corporation, acquired the wood utility pole business of J.H.
 Baxter & Co. ("Baxter").
 Assets acquired included the Baxter production plant located in Arlington, Washington, USA, its pole peeling facility in Juliaetta, Idaho, USA, as well as all inventories and accounts receivable relating to its wood pole business.
 The Arlington plant, SJI's second manufacturing facility in the United States, has given the Company greater access to the US treated wood utility pole market.
-The Baxter purchase price totaled US\$21.8.million, of which approximately US\$12.0 million was for inventory and receivables.
+The Baxter purchase price totaled US\$21.8.million, of which approximately US\$12.0 million were for inventory and receivables.
 Financing for the transaction was provided by a subordinated vendor note of US\$8.0 million (recognized at a fair value of US\$7.0 million) as well as additional debt funding under existing and new bank facilities.
 This transaction was not a significant acquisition for the purposes of Part 8 of National Instrument 51-102 and therefore, Form 51-102F4 (Business Acquisition Report) was not filed in respect of this acquisition.

-On April 1, 2008, the Company completed the acquisition of BPB Corporation through a merger with a wholly-owned US subsidiary of the Company, and BPB Corporation.
+On April 1, 2008, the Company completed the acquisition of The Burke-Parsons-Bowlby Corporation ("BPB Corporation") through a merger with a wholly-owned US subsidiary of the Company, and BPB Corporation.
 BPB Corporation produces pressure treated wood products, primarily for the railway industry.
 This acquisition included five treating plants located in DuBois, Pennsylvania; Goshen, Virginia; Spencer, West Virginia; and Stanton and Fulton, Kentucky.
-For the twelve-month period ended March 31, 2008, BPB Corporation had sales of approximately US\$107.0 million.
+The Stanton facility was subsequently closed on September 4, 2009 as part of the company's continuous monitoring of operating cost efficiencies and optimization of capacity utilization.
+On December 16, 2009, BPB Corporation was merged with SJ Corporation, the surviving company being SJ Corporation.

 Total consideration for the acquisition was approximately \$44.0 million (US\$43.0 million), including estimated acquisition costs of approximately \$1.1 million (US\$1.1 million), and cash on hand of \$0.1 million (US\$0.1 million).
-This amount includes \$33.7 million (US\$33.0 million) paid to BPB

-Corporation stockholders through the conversion of each outstanding share of common stock of BPB Corporation into the right to receive US\$47.78 per share in cash, \$3.5 million (US\$3.4 million) representing an additional payment equal to BPB Corporation's audited net income for its fiscal year ended March 31, 2008, less any distributions to shareholders during that period and other post-closing adjustments, as well as an additional discounted amount of \$5.8 million (US\$5.7 million) payable in equal quarterly instalments over a six-year period with respect to non-compete agreements entered into with certain former BPB Corporation executives.
+This amount included \$33.7 million (US\$33.0 million) paid to BPB Corporation stockholders through the conversion of each outstanding share of common stock of BPB Corporation into the right to receive US\$47.78 per share in cash, \$3.5 million (US\$3.4 million) representing an additional payment equal to BPB Corporation's audited net income for its fiscal year ended March 31, 2008, less any distributions to shareholders during that period and other post-closing adjustments, as well as an additional discounted amount of \$5.8 million (US\$5.7 million) payable in equal quarterly instalments over a six-year period with respect to non-compete agreements entered into with certain former BPB Corporation executives.
 As this was a significant acquisition, the Company filed a Form 51-102F4 (Business Acquisition Report) in respect of this transaction.